Nicolau Menezes: Voice of Freedom

-In 1954–55, the Portuguese attacked and killed several Satyagrahis who had forcefully but peacefully crossed the Goan borders, demanding the end of colonial rule in Goa.
+In 1954–55, the Portuguese attacked and killed several unarmed Satyagrahis who had forcefully crossed the Goan borders, demanding the end of colonial rule in Goa.
 India then closed its borders with Goa and imposed an economic blockade, thus reducing free movement and trade.
 Nicolau Menezes, along with his wife Alda, came together with Libia Lobo and Vaman Sardesai to form a team.
 Using two wireless radio sets, which were confiscated the Portuguese, were converted into a radio transmitter.
 This became the Voice of Freedom radio station, through which they would transmit news and important information to Goans.

 They initially lived in the jungles of Amboli Ghat, from Goa, transmitting an hour-long programme.
 Living in these conditions was stressful, and Menezes and his wife eventually left.
-Sardesai and Lobo continued running the station until the liberation of Goa on 19 December 1961.
+Sardesai and Lobo continued running the station until the Indian annexation of Goa on 19 December 1961.